Pemphigus

 Good overall nutrition helps the body heal and fight disease.

-Some foods may also make your symptoms worse.
+Some foods may also make symptoms worse.
 They may also trigger the onset of more sores.
 Foods that have been linked to these problems include garlic, onions, and leeks.
-Keep track of the foods that seem to cause a reaction in your skin.
-Read the labels of all foods to make sure they do not contain foods that can set off a reaction.
+Keep track of the foods that seem to cause a skin reaction.
+Read the labels of all foods to make sure they do not have foods that can set off a reaction.

 Surgery